 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Berkley HEAT on April 7, 2009 in paperback and has 296 pages.
+This erotic romance, romantic suspense is a paperback edition that was published by Berkley HEAT on April 7, 2009 and has 296 pages.

 Third in the Wild Riders erotic romantic-suspense series revolving around a secret government agency, the Wild Riders, employing bad boys to do undercover work the government wants to be able to disavow.
 The couple focus in this story is on Spencer King and Shadoe Grayson.